What? Continue the story when the beast wasn't the beast anymore?

 - The Direct-to-Video film, Marley and Me: The Puppy Years is about what the title says and also Marley is Suddenly Voiced.

-- The Chronicles of Narnia - The entirety of the fifth (or third) book, The Horse and His Boy, occurs in the middle of the Time Skip before the final chapter of the first book, The Lion, The Witch, And The Wardrobe.
+- The Chronicles of Narnia - The entirety of the fifth (or third) book, The Horse and His Boy, occurs in the middle of the Time Skip before the final chapter of the first (or second) book, The Lion, The Witch, And The Wardrobe.
 The Pevensie siblings are twentysomething kings and queens, and they haven't returned to England and de-aged yet.

 - The Redwall series has a bunch of these, particularly for Martin's lifetime.
 He was one busy mouse.